You're Not Alone.

 You cannot do this alone.
 You need to tell an adult.
 But it doesn't have to be their parent, at least not at first.
 Find an adult *you* trust.

-• A School Counselor or Trusted Teacher: This is their job.
+- A School Counselor or Trusted Teacher: This is their job.
 They are trained for this.
 They can be the one to contact your friend's family.
-Let them be the "bad guy" so you don't have to be.
+Let them handle the difficult conversations so you can focus on being a friend.

 Use a Crisis Line (For Them or You)